amikhasenko/openai-horde-image-proxy/README.md

 The `docker-compose.yml` file configures the application to:
 - Build the Docker image from the current directory.
-- Set the container name to `my-flask-container`.
+- Set the container name to `openai-horde-image-proxy`.
 - Expose port `5000`.

 ## Gunicorn Configuration